Jude Cassidy: Research

 Cassidy's research program focuses on attachment, family relationships, and social and emotional development in children and adolescents.
 Her work expanded the attachment behavioral system developed by John Bowlby, which described internal working models as organized frameworks for understanding the world, developed by infants through experience with their caregivers.
 Cassidy's work linked secure attachment patterns in infancy with the development of empathy and altruism, school readiness, and successful peer relationships, and insecure patterns of attachment with child psychopathology.
 Cassidy's work with Mary Main led to the identification of disorganized attachment, the fourth category of attachment styles in the Strange Situation.
 In this rare form of attachment, children will react inconsistently and often in a confused manner when presented with toys, strangers, and the separation and reunion with the mom.
 Cassidy, along Mary Main and George Kaplan, found that a parent's “state of mind with respect to attachment” was predictive of his or her infant's pattern of attachment, which suggested intergenerational transmission of attachment patterns.
 Her research on attachment theory has important clinical applications for understanding addiction and for developing educational efforts to foster secure parent-child relationships.

-Cassiday and Ross Spears shared the 1980 Academy Award ("Oscar") for Best Feature Documentary for their film "Agee" which included interviews with James Agee and then president Jimmy Carter.